-Digital conversations are not as simple as they seems.
-It includes typing, expressions, selection of words, efforts, expectations and much more than face-to-face communication.
+Digital conversations are not as simple as they seem.
+It includes typing, expressions, selection of words, efforts, expectations, and much more than face-to-face communication.

 To avoid stress in digital conversations, make it a pleasurable and rewarding experience.
 Here are some points to consider:

 - Patience is the key.
 One needs to learn to wait.

 - Be sensible with the use of emojis and abbreviations.

 - Giving timely reminders instead of continuous poking.